 The Narrow Margin(1952)

 The Narrow Margin is a film that I never tire of watching.
-It’s a very brisk film and one which manages to pack quite a punch in just 71 minutes.
-This is a film in which no scene or dialogue exchange feels like a waste of time.
-I also consider The Narrow Margin to be a… Continue reading The Narrow Margin(1952)
+It’s very brisk and manages to pack quite a punch in just 71 minutes.
+This is also a film in which no scene or dialogue exchange feels like a waste of time.
+It serves as a prime example of how a low budget B… Continue reading The Narrow Margin(1952)

 Walking Down The Dark Alleys Of Film Noir

 Happy Noirvember.
-Yes it’s that time of year again, time to once again celebrate all things Film Noir.
-Put on your trench coats and hats, pour yourself a glass of bourbon and sit back and revel in a cinematic world of shadows, thrills, double-crosses, sexual tension, Femme and Homme Fatales and plenty of darkness and… Continue reading Walking Down The Dark Alleys Of Film Noir
+Yes it’s that time of year again where we celebrate all things Film Noir.
+Put on your trench coats and hats, pour yourself a glass of bourbon and sit back and revel in a cinematic world of shadows, thrills, double-crosses, sexual tension, Femme and Homme Fatales and plenty of darkness and danger.
+Dorothy… Continue reading Walking Down The Dark Alleys Of Film Noir